JoshuaSavunth/Task-Processing-System/README.md

 **Optional:** Run additional workers in separate terminals for parallel processing.

-> **Tip:** The API and worker terminals need to stay running while you use the client.
-Use a third terminal (or additional terminal tabs) for client commands.
+**Tip:** The API and worker terminals need to stay running while you use the client, so use an additional terminal tab for client commands.

 ## Job Queue